scc-pi/asc-localities-insight/README.md

 SLI ([Sheffield Local Insight](https://sheffield.communityinsight.org/)) is used to obtain the data.
 An API for SLI is estimated to be available August 2022.
 Until then, the data for a bespoke dashboard is exported manually for each SLI theme e.g. population.
 To create a bespoke dashboard to export you need an [SLI login](https://local.communityinsight.org/login/).

+SLI is geared towards providing information one area at a time.
+This dashboard is geared towards comparing the ASC localities against each other.

 There are 7 ASC localities and they are identical to the Local Area Committees which are already on SLI.

 The process is: